vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 Desika explains in a Tamil verse, the summary of the Charamashloka, showing vividly the several meanings of the term 'ekam'.

 "I alone am the means and the end or the fruit.
 The sadhaka seeks refuge with me not independently, but being a dependent upon me.
 The means of 'sharanagati' is also not a regular upaya, but only a pretext.
-Other sadhanas like

-358

-Essence of Srimad Rahasyatraya Saram

-Bhaktiyoga and others, are not even accessories to 'sharanagati'.
+Other sadhanas like Bhaktiyoga and others, are not even accessories to 'sharanagati'.
 There is to other accessory for this, which is to be gained with difficulty.
 I myself stand in the place of other means.
 I alone am the messenger having the quality of sousheelya and others.
 I am also the master of everything Get rid of your sorrow by taking resort in me." - Thus, says Lord to Arjuna, through this verse.

 In the first half of this verse, the 'adhikari-krutya' or the duty that an aspirant has to do, has been prescribed.
 In the latter half of the verse, the Lord, the all-protector, who accepts the burden of protection, describes what he would do to save the aspirant and make the aspirant freed from cares and worries.